DRovara/Qhoir/doc/documentation/README.md

 Simulation is performed automatically after each step if the simulator is not <a href="#Pause">paused</a>.
 Measurement results gathered during the simulation are indicated by measurement components directly in the circuit view.
 You may also click measurement components to open their details view for more information on the results.

 Many classical circuit editing tools provide the functionality of "splitting" wires along their path to send the information of the current bit two multiple components.
 Due to the <a href="https://en.wikipedia.org/wiki/No-cloning_theorem">no cloning theorem</a>, creating such copies of qubits is not possible.
-Therefore, qwire generally does not support the splitting of wires directly.
-For classical bits, however, qwire provides the <a href="#Fork">Fork</a> component that has the same functionality.
+Therefore, Qhoir generally does not support the splitting of wires directly.
+For classical bits, however, Qhoir provides the <a href="#Fork">Fork</a> component that has the same functionality.

 # Utensils